-Students in all degree programs must pass a progress review the fall semester of their sophomore year and the spring semester of their junior year.
+Students in all degree programs must pass a progress review the spring semester of their freshman and sophomore years.
 Students should consult their advisors and the student art handbook regarding scheduling and procedures for reviews.
-During the last year of the degree program, each student must pass a final review, participate in a Senior Exhibition, and submit a CD or DVD of their work for permanent records [see Art 499(a) below].
+During the last year of the degree program, each student must pass a final review, participate in a Senior Exhibition, and submit a CD or DVD of their work for permanent records.
 Graduating seniors whose work exhibits a high level of proficiency, creativity, and professionalism are invited to participate in a Rembrandt Exhibition.
+Students enrolled in art studio courses are asked to enter at least one work from each studio course into the Annual Juried Student Art Exhibition.